Scotsman Appliances: Know Your Ice Machine

 Most recently, Scotsman introduced their Prodigy® Advanced Sustainability line of ice machines that offers cube, nugget, and flake models.
 They offer consumers the chance of saving not only on operating costs, but on energy and water as well simply by investing in their line of high quality ice machines.

 However, even high quality machines need regular maintenance and repairs.
-So if you own a Scotsman ice machine and/or other Scotsman appliances make sure to only seek help from qualified Scotsman appliance repair technicians to get the job done.
+So if you own a Scotsman ice machine and/or other Scotsman appliances make sure to only seek help from qualified Scotsman ice machine repair technicians to get the job done.
 In the meantime, knowing your Scotsman ice machine is also crucial so you can get the most out of it.
 Below are some facts that may be helpful:

 - Do you know that the water quality you supply your Scotsman ice machine actually has a direct impact on the duration between regular cleaning and most importantly on your machine’s lifespan?
 This also covers the time between calling in Scotsman commercial appliance repair personnel for recommended regular checkups and calling them in for more extensive ice machine repair.

 - Water may harbor impurities in two common ways, either in solution or suspension.
 Dissolved solids or solution can’t be filtered and instead should be treated or properly diluted.
 On the other hand, suspension or suspended solids may be filtered by making use of water filters.
 Note that some water filters may contain treatment so consult with Scotsman appliance repair specialists for the proper treatments that can be used.